-Step 3: Using your protractor, find the point at 45 degrees to your first line using the point you indicated as the base, mark it, and draw another construction line.
+Step 3: Using your protractor, find the point at 135 degrees to your first line using the point you indicated in the previous step, and draw another construction line.

 You now have two lines of your octagon.

-Step 6: Your octagon is the shape contained between the eight points of intersection of these eight lines.
+Step 6: Your octagon is the shape contained between the eight lines you have constructed.

 A quick check to ensure your octagon shape is accurate, is to measure all side lengths with your ruler.
 If you have done it correctly all sides will measure the same!

 The 3d Figures a Kindergarten through sixth grade student is most likely to deal with are the octagonal prism and the octagonal pyramid.